yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

 ModSecurity provides very little protection on its own.
 However, you can configure the required protection by configuring The ModSecurity rules engine with a threat protection profile.
 Protecting against specific threats requires specific rules, and different vendors provide rules for specific threat protection capabilities.

 The Open Web Application Security Project (OWASP) [ModSecurity Core Rule Set (CRS) project](https://modsecurity.org/crs/) provides a popular rule set.
+You can use CSR version 2.x and 3.x.
+For more details on how to configure CSR version 3.x please read more here.
 For more details on OWASP, see [OWASP web page](https://www.owasp.org/).

 For details on how to write security rules yourself, see, for example, [How To Write A WAF Rule - Modsecurity Rule Writing](https://support.kemptechnologies.com/hc/en-us/articles/209635223-How-to-write-a-WAF-rule-Modsecurity-Rule-Writing).